Bentleyj/BeyondPhotography/README.md

 Doubled up on my circles today, this creates and interesting crochette effect.
 I also expanded this to make a really awesome circled effect which almost looks like an ordered Boche effect.
 Super pleased with todays work.

+### Day 67

+Back from summer vacation!
+Today I went back to the circle drawing effects but replaces the circles with lines to get a cool cross-hatching effect.
+Really digging these looks.
+I'm drawing a line between the top left and bottom right points of each pixel that is colored for the pixels.
+It creates a really cool natural looking cloth effect when the width of the lines is similar to the size of the pixels and a really cool grid-like effect when the line width is much smaller.
+I should make some more drawing functions.